darekf77/typescript-npm-project/README.md

   @@@@ RESOLVE WITH NEW ANGULAR IMPORT SYSTEM

 # ISSUES
+- dont us getters in for loop, assign value firt
 - should be ONLY ONE VERION of (NG2-REST, MORPHI, RXJS and other...)
 - id, shoud be with undefined (TODO temp soluition)
 - class properties: arrays and object can't have defult propty